mspeculatrix/Zolatron64/ROM/README.md

 # Zolatron 64 OS ROM

 The ROM code was initially intended to be flashed to an AT28C256 EEPROM.
-And it still works that way.
+And it still works that way with the Model A CPU board.

 The default binary file produced is 32KB in size but the ROM code lives in the top 16KB.
 That's to do with the fact that the EEPROM chip I'm using is 32KB in size and it's also connected with the Zolatron's decoding logic.

-However, I'm also developing a new CPU/RAM/ROM board that uses flash memory for the ROM.
-For this, the `_build` script for the ROM also has the option to output a 16KB file.
+The Model B CPU board uses flash memory in place of the EEPROM.
+For this, the `build` script for the ROM also has the option to output a 16KB file.

+## FLASH PROGRAMS

+### FLASHPROG

+Firmware for ATmega4809 on the B model CPU board with flash.

+### FLASHZ.PY

+Python code to run on dev machine to talk to MCU on CPU board.
+Developed from `flashburn.py`.

+### FLASHBURN.PY (discontinued)

+Python code to run on dev machine to talk to MCU on CPU board.
+Working but discontinued in favour of `flashz.py`.

+## BUILD SCRIPT

+The build script calls Beebasm to assemble the code into a binary and then invokes either miinipro to write the binary to EEPROM or `flashz.py` to write it to flash memory, depending on the CPU board in use.

+The script is **heavily** geared to my dev environment and almost certainly won't work for you.

 ## CHANGELOG

+### 5.3.2 in progress

+- Created `flashz.py` to succeed `flashburn.py`.

 ### 5.3.1 19/11/2025